The safety and feasibility of minimally invasive sentinel lymph node staging using indocyanine green in the management of endometrial cancer.

 STUDY DESIGN: We retrospectively evaluated the charts of presumed, clinical stage I endometrial cancer patients who underwent robotic-assisted surgery that incorporated mapping with ICG and SLN dissection from January 2016 until February 2017.
 Patient demographics, operative characteristics (e.g., complications, lymph node counts) and pathology data were evaluated.

 RESULTS: There were 87 patients who were included in the study.
 A total of 370 lymph nodes were removed, of which 245 were SLNs; unilateral and bilateral mapping of the SLNs was achieved in 84 (96.5%) and 71 (81.6%) of subjects, respectively.
 There were 10 (11.5%) patients who had metastatic disease identified within 22 (5.9%) of the total (n = 370) lymph nodes extracted, 19 (7.7%) of which were sentinel lymph nodes.
 We did not observe any intraoperative complications.

 CONCLUSION: The results from our study suggest that minimally invasive SLN staging using ICG is a feasible procedure that is potentially effective at detecting metastases, which may ultimately attenuate the incidence of surgical morbidity.

 Obstetrics & Gynecology

 Mendivil, Alberto A; Abaid, Lisa N; Brown, John V; Mori, Kristina M; Beck, Tiffany L; Epstein, Howard D; Micha, John P; and Goldstein, Bram H, "The safety and feasibility of minimally invasive sentinel lymph node staging using indocyanine green in the management of endometrial cancer."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 256.